TrendSeeker18/Employee-Attrition-Prediction/README.md

 XGBoost Classifier

-Model Evaluation (accuracy, precision, recall, F1-score, ROC-AUC)
+4. Model Evaluation

-Data Visualizations (boxplots, bar charts, pie charts, heatmaps)
+The models were evaluated using several key metrics to assess their performance:

+Accuracy

+Precision

+Recall

+F1-Score

+ROC-AUC

-Key Findings
+Key Findings & Insights
+Our analysis and models revealed several critical insights into employee attrition:

-Satisfaction level is the strongest predictor of attrition (low satisfaction employees likely to leave).
+Satisfaction is Key: The satisfaction_level is the single strongest predictor of whether an employee will leave the company.
+Employees with low satisfaction are significantly more likely to resign.

-Employees with more projects, longer working hours, and mid/high evaluation scores show increased turnover risk.
+Burnout Risk: Employees with a higher number_project, longer average_monthly_hours, and mid-to-high last_evaluation scores are at a higher risk of turnover, suggesting a correlation between overwork and attrition.

-Random Forest and XGBoost models achieved 98%+ accuracy with strong recall and precision for predicting leavers.
+High-Performing Models: Both the Random Forest and XGBoost models performed exceptionally well, achieving over 98% accuracy with strong precision and recall for predicting leavers.

-Salary and department have moderate importance; promotion history has minimal effect.
+Salary & Department Matter: salary and department have a moderate impact on attrition, while a promotion_last_5years has a minimal effect.

-Managing workload and satisfaction can significantly reduce turnover.
+Actionable Strategy: By focusing on managing employee workload and improving job satisfaction, HR can significantly reduce turnover.

-How to Use
-All code and notebooks are provided; data is loaded automatically for analysis and model training.

-Execute notebooks in sequence for EDA, model building, and visualization.

-Review output visualizations and feature importance for actionable HR insights.

-Recommendations
-Focus on regular employee feedback and satisfaction tracking.

-Monitor and optimize project assignment and monthly work hours.

-Improve career growth and promotion transparency.

-Use model outputs for targeted retention strategies across departments and salary bands.

-Ethical Considerations
-Employee privacy and data security are strictly maintained.

-All analysis and recommendations aim for fairness, transparency, and compliance with discrimination policies.

-Resources
-Python (Pandas, NumPy, Seaborn, Matplotlib, Scikit-learn, XGBoost)

-GridSearchCV for hyperparameter tuning

-Kaggle (data source)

-Data science best practices